katerinarousi/Collife-Repo/README.md

 ## Run the program
 The app is compatible with the latest version of Java 19.
-In order to run the program, you should first **copy the .db database file *cc_db.db* from PushnPop/ and paste it on the file: PushnPop/target**, so it exists in both location.
-Also move the .png file *collife_logo.png* on PushnPop/ , so it is at the same path as src.
+In order to run the program, you should first **move the executable jar file named *Collife-0.0.1-SNAPSHOT-jar-with-dependencies.jar* from PushnPop/target to the PushnPop directory.** Also, move the .png file *collife_logo.png* on PushnPop/ , so it is at the same path as src.
 Then, run this command at any terminal:
 ```
-java -cp target/Collife-0.0.1-SNAPSHOT-jar-with-dependencies.jar PushnPop.MainFinal
+java -cp Collife-0.0.1-SNAPSHOT-jar-with-dependencies.jar PushnPop.MainFinal
 ```

 You have successfully runned our app via the main class *MainFinal*.